Where to Stay in Paros: 7 Best Areas (+ My Fav Boutique Hotels & Resorts)

 We rented a car through Discover Cars, which was so affordable!

 Before we dive into areas and my favourite hotels on the island, I highly recommend you rent a car from the harbour the moment you arrive.
-Trust me, it saves a fortune and gives you freedom.
+Trust me, it saves a fortune and gives you so much freedom!

 We paid EUR 40 (!) for a short transfer from the ferry to Naoussa (a 15-minute ride) and immediately felt it was excessive.
 With a car, you can explore beaches, inland villages and hidden gems at your own pace, a must for both couples and families!